Setting up a serverless Wordpress in AWS

 And that’s it, you have setup a serverless wordpress in AWS.

-If you have more requirements than this, you can contact me or Innovature (where I work) and drop a message and we will contact you.
+If you have more requirements than this, you can contact me or MeviTech (my company) and drop a message and we will contact you.